jtr13/D3/EDAV4Notes.md

 circ.data();
 ```

-We can use the bound data to modify attributes:
+We can use the bound data to modify attributes.
+Try these one at a time:

 ``` js
 circ.attr("cx", d => d);